Books

 Her work spans art museums (The Metropolitan Museum of Art, The Met Cloisters, The Gund) and strategic communications for internationally-leading arts and culture organizations (Art Basel, BMW Group Culture, Korea International Art Fair, UBS Art Collection, Storm King Art Center, Gwangju Biennale, Art Collaboration Tokyo, Miffy, Ballet Hispánico).
 Recently, she curated an exhibition of Dr. Yan Zhou’s 1980s photographs capturing student activists from the Central Academy of Fine Arts (CAFA) and has written wall labels for works by Cai Guo-Qiang, Milton Rogovin, and Joe Overstreet for exhibitions at The Gund, where she served as a Curatorial Associate and Marketing & Social Media Manager.

-A first-generation college graduate, she holds a B.A. in Art History and English with Creative Writing (Distinction) at Kenyon College, where she received the $60,000 S. Georgia Nugent Award in Creative Writing, Academy of American Poetry Prize, John Crowe Ransom Poetry Prize, George B. Ogden Prize, and Muriel C. Bradbrook Prize.
-She was a Visual Art Intern and Editorial Associate at The Kenyon Review as well as Editor-in-Chief of Sunset Press, a publisher of chapbooks.
+A first-generation college graduate, she holds a B.A. in Art History and English with Creative Writing (Distinction) at Kenyon College, where she received the $60,000 S. Georgia Nugent Award in Creative Writing, Academy of American Poetry Prize, John Crowe Ransom Poetry Prize, George B. Ogden Award (Best Essay), Muriel C. Bradbrook Prize (Best Fiction), Provost Student Research Grant (2x), and Calvin and Lenice Waugh Endowed Fellowship.
+She was a Visual Art Intern and Associate at The Kenyon Review as well as Editor-in-Chief of Sunset Press, a publisher of chapbooks.
+Additionally, she served as Vice President of Operations in the Epsilon Omega chapter of Tri Delta, winning the Kathleen Davis Nye Scholarship for Newly Established Chapters.